United States Regiments & Batteries > Indiana

 Battle of Gettysburg

-The regiment was commanded at Gettysburg by Colonel Samuel J. Williams.
-It brought 339 men to the field, and lost 27 killed, 133 wounded and 50 missing.
-Lieutenant Colonel Dudley lost a leg, and would not return to the regiment.
+The 19th Indiana Infantry Regiment was commanded at Gettysburg by Colonel Samuel J. Williams.
+It brought 339 men to the field and lost 27 killed, 133 wounded and 50 missing.
+Lieutenant Colonel Dudley lost a leg.
+He would not return to the regiment.

 July 5-24 Pursuit of Lee to Manassas Gap